 ISSUE Lawyers and civil society representatives feel that the recurring cases of sexual violence against women call for a revision of laws

-The preceding year has seen many cases of sexual violence against women.
-Not that it was any less in the years gone by, but the recent gang rape in the Capital surpassed all limits of patience and tolerance.
-And again the age old question cropped up — why are such crimes still on rise?
-From demonstrative patrolling and women-friendly police stations to fast tracking trials in rape cases, civil society is demanding many legal reforms in the forthcoming year.
+The recent gang-rape incident in the Capital surpassed all limits of patience and tolerance.
+The age old question cropped up again — why are such crimes still on rise?
+Civil society is demanding many legal reforms in the forthcoming year.
 We talked to a few experts on the existing loopholes in our legal system and measures to amend them.